Marc Lescarbot: Life in France

 On his return, Lescarbot published a poem on La défaite des sauvages armouchiquois (1607).
 Inspired by seeing parts of the New World, he wrote an extensive history of the French settlements in the Americas, the Histoire de la Nouvelle-France.
 The first edition was published in Paris in 1609, by the bookseller Jean Millot.
 An English translation of the Histoire was made by W. L. Grant in 1907 as part of the Champlain Society's General Series.
 The author recounted the early voyages of René Goulaine de Laudonnière, Jean Ribault, and Dominique de Gourgues to present-day Florida; those of Durand de Villegaignon and Jean de Léry to Brazil; and those of Verrazzano, Jacques Cartier, and Jean-François Roberval to Canada.
 The last section was the least original part of his work, and relied on published sources.

 Lescarbot's history of de Monts' ventures in Acadia was original work.
-During his year at Port-Royal, he met the survivors of the short-lived settlement at Sainte-Croix; talked with François Gravé Du Pont, de Monts, and Samuel de Champlain, the promoters and members of the earlier expeditions; and visited old fishing captains, who knew Newfoundland and the Acadian coasts.
-His account was firsthand from what he had seen, or learned from those who had taken part in the events or witnessed them at first hand.
+During his year at Port-Royal, he met the survivors of the short-lived settlement at Sainte-Croix; talked with François Gravé Du Pont, de Monts, and Champlain, the promoters and members of the earlier expeditions; and visited old fishing captains, who knew Newfoundland and the Acadian coasts.
+His account was firsthand from what he had seen or learned from those who had taken part in the events or witnessed them at first hand.

 In the successive editions of his Histoire, in 1611–12 and 1617–18, and in his complementary pamphlets, "La conversion des sauvages" (1610) and the "Relation derrière" (1612), Lescarbot reshaped and completed his account.
 (The Catholic Encyclopedia says it was published in six editions from 1609 to 1618.)
-He added material on Poutrincourt's resettlement of the colony, as well as his and his son Charles de Biencourt's disputes with their competitors, and the ruin of Acadia by Jesuits Biard, Massé and Du Thet, and Samuel Argall.
+He added material on Poutrincourt's resettlement of the colony, as well as his and his son Charles de Biencourt's disputes with their competitors and the ruin of Acadia by Jesuits Biard, Massé and Du The, and Samuel Argall.
 Lescarbot relied on the accounts of Poutrincourt, Biencourt, Imbert, or other witnesses.
 His work expresses their point of view, but it is valuable for recounting incidents and texts that would otherwise have been lost.

 He devoted the last section of his Histoire to describing the aboriginal natives.
 Keenly interested in the First Nations peoples, he frequently visited the Souriquois (Micmaq) chiefs and warriors while in La Nouvelle France.
 He observed their customs, collected their remarks, and recorded their chants.
-In many respects he found them more civilized and virtuous than Europeans but, in his book, he expressed pity for their ignorance of the pleasures of wine and love.
+In many respects, he found them more civilized and virtuous than Europeans, but in his book, he expressed pity for their ignorance of the pleasures of wine and love.
 Lescarbot introduced the Mi'kmaq word caribou into the French language in his publication in 1610.